By Jerry Del Priore

 With star center Ketsia Athias at New York Institute of Technology (NYIT) – a Division II hoops program on Westbury, Long Island, that plays in the Eastern College Athletic Conference (ECAC), Foster received a lot more hardwood time, and performed well, averaging 13.93 ppg and 12.4 rebounds during the regular season.

 “I don’t think no one can replace Ketsia, because she made up for a lot of our mistakes,” Foster said.
 “But it did bring us out of our shells more because we had to do more on the court all together.”

 And the Lady Knights did collectively, going 19-0 during the season en route to their third straight PSAL A Crown.

-Madison will face Pittsford Mendon (Syracuse) — New York State Public High School Athletic Association state champs — Friday in the first round.
+Madison will face Pittsford Mendon (Syracuse) — New York State Public High School Athletic Association (NYPHSAA) state champs — Friday in the first round.